wandyezj/game/outline.md

 fleets have a maximum acceleration and maximum velocity.
 In order to change velocity they need to spend acceleration and fuel.
 This also means that a slower fleet can catch a faster fleet and fleets can dodge each other.

+Strategic movement is different from tactical movement

 Since fleets know where each other are they can automatically attempt to disengage, but they can be outmaneuvered and forced to engage.

+This means fleets have a set of movement orders
+- move
+    - move to place
+- defend
+    - defend a specific point by engaging a fleet
+- chase
+- engage
+- disengage

 ## Technical